-The whole of 2007, about nine years ago, I worked as an interviewer with the then Steadman.
+The whole of 2007, I worked as an interviewer with the then Steadman.
 My friend David introduced after he was introduced by another schoolmate who was leaving to join armed forces.
-This was the year that succeeded my high school and I wasn’t sure whether I would go to college.
-Steadman offered me an opportunity to collect data from the field on their behalf and I obliged.
+This was the year that succeeded my high school, and I wasn’t sure whether I would go to college.
+Steadman offered me an opportunity to collect data from the field on their behalf, and I obliged.
 It was a rare opportunity since people complained of the polls saying they have never been interviewed.
 I had a chance to be on the other side.

 How were samples selected for an interview?
 No idea but this is how we handled the interviews.
 We did interviews per household in most cases.
 On rear occasions, we could target individuals in the families.
 The work was tiresome with strict rules.
 It was worse where we had to do structured sampling to interview particular persons with attributes such as gender, age group, and education level.
 Sometimes I spent the whole day to do only four or five questionnaires.

 The number of questions in the survey was dictated by the volume of information needed.
 Most political polls were accompanied by market studies on particular products with election-related issues embedded in the polls.
 Here is what you do not know about this job.
 Much of what we did in the field was never announce to the media.
 Only political related sections of the questionnaires were published.
 The other data was directed to the relevant company that sponsored the event.
 There was no single day we did polls purely without a product embedded in the questionnaires.